thouska/spotpy/CONTRIBUTING.md

 Contributors are also encouraged to contribute new code to enhance SPOTPY's functionality, also via pull requests.
 Please consult the [SPOTPY documentation](http://fb09-pasig.umwelt.uni-giessen.de/spotpy/) to ensure that any new contribution does not strongly overlap with existing functionality.

-The preferred workflow for contributing to SPOTPY is to fork the [GitHUb repository](https://github.com/thouska/spotpy/), clone it to your local machine, and develop on a feature branch.
+The preferred workflow for contributing to SPOTPY is to fork the [GitHub repository](https://github.com/thouska/spotpy/), clone it to your local machine, and develop on a feature branch.

 ## Steps: